ttkniep/copilot-training-python/README.md

 ## Prerequisites
 - Python 3.8 or later
 - Recommended: Virtual environment (e.g., `venv` or `virtualenv`)
+- Latest version of VS Code and the following extensions (alternatively, you can use Jetbrains IDEs, but not all features might be available):
+  - Python (Microsoft)
+  - GitHub Copilot
+  - GitHub Copilot Chat
+  - PlantUML (jebbs) -- optional, just for UML diagrams

 ## Setup Instructions
 1. Clone the repository: